theappleboom/theappleboom.github.io/about.markdown

 ---

 I'm Appel Boom (sometimes spelled Apple Boom, it's complicated).
 I'm doing soulcal things.
+Things might be a bit bland and screwy as I get this up and running with Jekyll.
+Right now I just want to get my thoughts and info out there.

 You can find the source code for Minima at GitHub:
 [jekyll][jekyll-organization] /